Fargo tornado

-During the late afternoon and evening hours of June 20, 1957, a violent, "long lived" (it was later confirmed that it was a tornado family) and deadly F5 tornado, commonly known as the Fargo tornado, struck the north side of Fargo, North Dakota as well as the area north of Moorhead, Minnesota.
-It was part of a family of five devastating tornadoes produced by one supercell over the course of 3.5 hours, although they are listed as one continuous tornado.
-The tornado family started in North Dakota, traveled 27.4 mi to the Minnesota border before crossing it and continuing for another 25 mi for a total track length of 52.4 mi.
+During the late afternoon and evening hours of June 20, 1957, a long-lived and deadly F5 tornado, commonly known as the Fargo tornado, struck the north side of Fargo, North Dakota, as well as the area north of Moorhead, Minnesota.
+It was part of a family of five devastating tornadoes produced by the same supercell thunderstorm over the course of 3.5 hours, although in National Weather Service records they are listed as one continuous tornado.
+The tornado family first developed in North Dakota and traveled 27.4 mi to the Minnesota border before crossing it and continuing for another 25 mi, for a total track length of 52.4 mi, with the F5 Fargo tornado itself travelling a track length of approximately 9 mi.
 Additionally, at its widest point, the damage swath reached 500 yd across.

-A total of 12 people were killed, making it the deadliest tornado in North Dakota history.
-Meanwhile, 103 others were injured, and damage was estimated at $25.25 million (1957 USD).
+A total of 12 people were killed, making it the deadliest tornado in North Dakota history; 103 others were injured, and damage was estimated at $25.25 million.
 It was part of a larger outbreak sequence of 23 tornadoes that affected the Midwest and Great Plains.
+The Fargo tornado was the most recent tornado in North Dakota to be rated F5/EF5 until the Enderlin tornado exactly 68 years later on June 20, 2025.